Parikrama: Shaivite Pradakshinam

-Comparison with non-indic religions
+Comparison with non-Indic religions

 Like Parikrama in Hinduism, Muslims perform circumambulation around Kaaba during their Hajj which they call tawaf.
 The circumambulation during Hajj is done in a counterclockwise manner.
-Hindu and Buddhist as well as Jain traditions, in contrast, circumambulate a shrine or sacred site clockwise.
+In contrast, Hindu, Buddhist as well as Jain traditions circumambulate a shrine or sacred site clockwise.
 The only exception is during paying last respects to a dead body during a cremation or event marking a funeral, where the traditional circumambulation in Indian religions is counter-clockwise.